 Everyday, we see the power of reliable electricity in action -- shops now stay open at night in the Kaloybeyi Settlement in Northern Kenya.
 New businesses have formed in Ndeda Island, an healthcare facilities are being powered in Oliobiri in the Niger Delta.
 These are just a few examples of the immediate impact a community experiences when a Renewvia minigrid is commissioned.

 Renewvia has successfully deployed minigrids in a wide variety of environments.
 In Kenya, we've built minigrids on island in Lake Victoria and in the semi-arid north.
 In Nigeria, we've built larger minigrids for remote communities in the Niger Delta.
-Right now we're serving over 1,900 customers in these communities with reliable and clean power, and we are working to grow that portfolio substantially over the next few years.
+Right now we're serving over 20,000 people through 4,300 connections to residences and businesses and we are working to grow that portfolio substantially over the next few years.

 But how do you deliver power poles to an island with no dock?
 How do you ensure that batteries won't die prematurely in remote and harsh conditions?
 How do you ensure that nobody is stealing power?